Zielona Góra: Middle Ages

+Early modern period

 The city flourished during the reign of Sigismund I the Old.
 In 1505 Sigismund issued a privilege allowing the sale of cloth products from Zielona Góra throughout Poland.
 In 1641, King Władysław IV Vasa of Poland confirmed these rights.
 Another important branch of the city's economy at this time was winemaking.

 The city converted to Lutheranism during the Protestant Reformation through the efforts of Paul Lemberg, Abbot of Sagan.
-The city declined during the 17th century, especially during the Thirty Years' War (1618–48) and following decades.
+The city declined during the 17th century, especially during the Thirty Years' War (1618–1648) and following decades.
 Grünberg endured plundering, debts, emigration of burghers, and fires.
 In 1651 during the Counter Reformation, the Habsburg monarchy of Austria reintroduced Roman Catholicism and suppressed Protestantism.

 The city was subjected to heavy Germanisation and German craftsmen banned Poles from attending any practice allowing them to work as members of guilds.
 A rebellion caused by conscription ended with many Poles being imprisoned.
 From 1640, witch trials took place, the number of which increased significantly in 1663–1665.
 As a result, in 1669 the local court was deprived of the right to impose the death penalty on women accused of witchcraft.

 The city was annexed by the Kingdom of Prussia by the 1742 Treaty of Breslau which ended the First Silesian War.
 The Prussians introduced religious toleration, leading to the construction of the Protestant parish church Zum Garten Christ from 1746 to 1747.
 Catholic Poles were later discriminated against, however.
 In 1758, during the Seven Years' War, POWs brought the plague to the city.